-Animal Health and Welfare (AH)
+Animal Health and Welfare (AH) (continued)

-STANDARDS HOW YOU WILL BE MEASURED AH.2 Records of the health and performance of livestock must be maintained REVISED ■ AH.2.a Records include an annual collation of: - lameness (clinical cases, non-routine trimmings and treatments, medications) - mastitis (clinical cases, treatments, medications, somatic cell counts) - mortality records inc. cause of deaths if known - culling records and reasons for culling (planned culls sent to abattoir that would not show as on-farm deaths or TB reactors) - medicine records including reason for treatment - abattoir feedback (where provided and applicable) AH.2.1 Annual collation of calf births/deaths must be maintained NEW AH.2.1.a Annual figures to be entered into yearly vet review. number of cows calved number of calves born dead or die <24 hours old number of calves die >1 and <42 days old number of calves sold off farm <42 days (including those under TB orders) AH.2.1.b Trends to be observed and actions arising noted in health plan AH.3 The nominated vet/vet practice must visit the farm at least annually and see the livestock REVISED AIM: The health and welfare of all livesto ck is being checked and managed AH.4 Key The health and welfare of livestock must be met at all times AH.4.a Any health or welfare issues have been detected and are being managed AH.4.b Lame cows identified, treated and managed in accordance with the Herd Health Plan AH.4.c No unmanaged issues identified in welfare outcome scoring AH.4.b Unmarketable livestock have their welfare needs met prior to humane euthanasia AH.5 The health and welfare of livestock must be checked regularly AH.5.a Livestock checks as follows: at least minimum daily checks for livestock outside, twice daily inside increased checks for newborns and those about to give birth flock inspection frequency in extensive, upland areas appropriate to need AH.5.b Checks made for signs of illness, injury and stress AH.6 Key Livestock must be handled in a way that avoids injury and minimises stress REVISED AH.6.a Livestock are handled in a manner without frightening and excessive force and not in a way to cause pain and suffering Refer to Red Tractor Appendix for definition of unacceptable behaviour with regards to livestock handling AH.6.b No electric goads or electrified backing gates used AH.6.c Dogs kept under control
+STANDARDS HOW YOU WILL BE MEASURED Health and performance review AH.1.2 BVD eradication must be managed as detailed in the herd health plan AH.1.2.a Plan is being implemented Image: Rest results GUIDANCE: Management of the breed - vaccination - tag and test all calves - blood sampling to determine status of - milk sampling to determine presence of - removal of PI animals from the herd herd AH.1.3 Johne's disease must be managed AH.1.3.a The appropriate strategy is identified through a discussion with a BCVA or NI JMP Accredited Johne's Veterinary Advisor through the implementation of the National Johne's Plan AH.1.3.b Johne's Management Plan Declaration completed and signed by Accredited Johne's Veterinary Advisor Accredited under the appropriate national scheme AH.2 Records of the health and performance of livestock must be maintained REVISED AH.2.a Records include an annual collation of: lameness (clinical cases, non-routine trimmings and treatments, medications) mastitis (clinical cases, treatments, medications, somatic cell counts) mortality records inc. cause of deaths if known culling records and reasons for culling (planned culls sent to abattoir that would not show as on-farm deaths or TB reactors) medicine records including reason for treatment abattoir feedback (where provided and applicable) Farm records Recording tools Mortality records AH.2.1 Annual collation of calf births/ deaths must be maintained NEW AH.2.1.a Annual figures to be entered into yearly vet review. number of cows calved number of calves born dead or die <24 hours old number of calves die >1 and <42 days old number of calves sold off farm <42 days (including those under TB orders) AH.2.1.b Trends to be observed and actions arising noted in health plan AH.3 The nominated vet/vet practice must visit the farm at least annually and see the livestock to check for signs of disease REVISED AIM: The health and welfare of all livestock is being checked and managed AH.5 The health and welfare of livestock must be checked regularly for signs of illness, injury and stress AH.5.a Livestock checks as follows: at least minimum daily checks for livestock outside, twice daily inside increased checks for newborns and those about to give birth flock inspection frequency in extensive, upland areas appropriate to need